walshbr/introduction-to-text-analysis/crowdsourcing/prism_part_two.md

 ![prism creation interface](/assets/prism_create_one.png)

-When uploading a text, you will have to paste your text into the window provided.
-The text Explain listed vs unlisted
+When uploading a text, you will paste your text into the window provided. *Prism* does not play with super long texts, so you may have to play around in order to find a length that works for the tool as well as for you.
+The three facets on the right correspond to the three marking categories according to which you want users to highlight.
+The rest of these categories should be self-explanatory.

+Explain listed vs unlisted

 ![listed vs unlisted prism interface](/assets/prism_create_two.png)